-Bridger Aviation Services, LLC ("Bridger Aviation") was a party to that certain Management Services Agreement (the "Aviation Agreement"), dated April 13, 2018, with Mountain Air.
+Bridger Aviation Services, LLC ("Bridger Aviation") was a party to that certain Management Services Agreement (the "Aviation Agreement"), dated April 13, 2018, with Mountain Air, LLC ("Mountain Air").
 The original term of the agreement was ten (10) years.
 On August 3, 2022 and in connection with the execution of the Merger Agreement, the parties to the Aviation Agreement amended the Aviation Agreement to revise the list of covered aircraft, revise the termination provisions and update the service standards to comply with Federal Aviation Regulations.

 Pursuant to the Aviation Agreement, Bridger Aviation leased certain aircraft to Mountain Air.
 Mountain Air operated the aircraft and paid Bridger Aviation a fee equal to 99% of all revenue it received from the use and deployment of Bridger Aviation's aircraft.
 Mountain Air was obligated to operate and maintain the aircraft in accordance with Federal Aviation Regulations.
-During 2020, 2021 and the first quarter of 2022, the aggregate amounts of revenue received by Mountain Air for services performed with Bridger aircraft was \$6,869 thousand, \$8,604 thousand, and \$0, respectively, and the aggregate amounts Mountain Air paid to Bridger pursuant to the Aviation Agreement were \$6,804 thousand and \$8,520 thousand and \$0, respectively.
-Mountain Air recognized income of \$56 thousand in 2020 and \$77 thousand in 2021.
+During 2020, 2021 and 2022, the aggregate amounts of revenue received by Mountain Air for services performed with Bridger aircraft was \$6,869 thousand, \$8,604 thousand, and \$7,215 thousand, respectively, and the aggregate amounts Mountain Air paid to Bridger pursuant to the Aviation Agreement were \$6,804 thousand and \$8,520 thousand and \$7,150 thousand, respectively.
+Mountain Air recognized income of \$56 thousand in 2020, \$77 thousand in 2021 and \$64 thousand in 2022.